DreymaR/BigBagKbdTrixPKL/Other/MSKLC/README.md

 Installing a MSKLC Layout
 -------------------------
 - To install a layout from a `.klc` file, it must first be compiled using the `Build DLL and Setup Package` menu option in MSKLC.
+- First, you may want to set its default folder to something else than the default `My Documents` (lower right button).
 - To install a compiled layout, run the `setup.exe` program in its folder.
 Setup will choose the right `.msi` and `.dll` for you.
 - The keyboard verify log may well give a lot of warnings about glyphs being defined twice etc; these don't matter.
 - If you have the layout already on your system – let's say you've edited it a little – you must **uninstall** it before compiling.